J-Froeh/Twitter_Religion-Resilience/README.md

 # Twitter_Religion-Resilience
 This repository features code from the research project "Digital Religious Communication and the Facilitation of Resilient Faith: A Study of the Twitter Activity of Ecumenical and Social Justice-Oriented Groups during the COVID-19 Pandemic" to replicate the results or adapt to your own study.
+The study was kindly supported by the VolkswagenStiftung (Volkswagen Foundation) and part of the project "The role of transcultural semantics and symbols for resilience during the Corona pandemic – a hermeneutic approach to historical and intercultural expressions of severe crisis".

 ## This project consists of...
 The project provides code according to the study mentioned above.
 This includes